Mespeon/Sibyl-S2-Backend/README.md

 ##### This repository is for the Django-based backend/endpoint only.
 ## Testing and Installation
 Please refer to this (https://github.com/Mespeon/Sibyl-S2) for testing and installation procedures.

+## There is no linked featureset in this repository.
+A manually updated featureset is used in this repository.